Last updated

 Another plus point for data feeds – other than cost – is human error.
 Producing hundreds of similar banners, manually, leads to errors.
 Industries like banking and finance can’t afford to have human errors.
 They need a secure feed, without contamination.
 Yes, you can constantly check each banner individually when producing a campaign with hundreds of variations.
 But honestly, it can take forever – and errors can still creep through.
 With feeds, you create a spreadsheet once, check it, connect it to your banners, and you’re done.

-Minimising the creative resources needed to maintain a display campaign is not just a benefit to marketers, it benefits your design team too.
-Design teams freed from repetitive production tasks, can instead focus on creative optimisation.
+Minimizing the creative resources needed to maintain a display campaign is not just a benefit to marketers; it benefits your design team too.
+Design teams freed from repetitive production tasks can instead focus on creative optimization.
 Or even design more advanced interactive banners, driving greater engagement.

 What’s the difference between dynamic ads and feed ads?